 Step 1

-Lie on your back, knees bent, feet flat on the floor.
-Cross the right ankle over the left knee.
+Lie on your back with knees bent and feet flat on the floor.
+Cross your right ankle over your left knee.

 Step 2

-Clasp your hands around your left thigh, pull your left thigh/knee toward your chest.
-You should feel the stretch around the right buttock, hip, and back of thigh.
-Hold for 30-45 seconds, repeat the stretch on the opposite side.
+Clasp your hands around your left thigh and pull it toward your chest.
+You should feel the stretch in your right buttock, hip, and the back of your thigh.
+Hold for 30-45 seconds, then repeat on the opposite side.

 A standing woman stretches her hip flexors by placing her foot on an elevated surface and leaning forward